Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Introduction

-The motivation to study these manifolds is the same as in~\cite{CANOTHESIS} and~\cite{CanoMourre}: they work as toy models for understanding singularities as those that appear on symmetric spaces of rank greater than $0$; they are a natural examples of complete manifolds whose spectral theory is well known, since they are a natural geometric generalization of the Cartesian products of complete manifolds with cylindrical ends.
-This last class of manifolds is very important in the study of the index theorems of the seminal paper~\cite{APS} and we believe that a deeper understanding of the spectral theory of compatible Laplacians on c.m.w.c.2 (see section~\ref{sec:compatible Lapla on man corner 2}) will provide light on the nature of the generalization of such theorems, specifically in order to complete the method applied in~\cite{MuellerCorner}.
-Generalizations of the index theorems of~\cite{APS} were obtained in~\cite{L2signMazzeo} using surgery methods, we believe that its formulas are related to our scattering operator (see~(\ref{eq:defin scattering})).
-Finally, our study shows a clear analogy between many--particle Schr\"odinger and the compatible Laplacians on c.m.w.c.2, this analogy provides a deeper understanding of the geometric nature of the spectral theory of the first-mentioned operators.
+The motivation to study these manifolds is the same as in~\cite{CANOTHESIS} and~\cite{CanoMourre}: they work as toy models for understanding singularities as those that appear on symmetric spaces of rank greater than $0$; they are natural examples of complete manifolds whose spectral theory is well known, since they are a natural geometric generalization of the Cartesian products of complete manifolds with cylindrical ends.
+This last class of manifolds is very important in the study of the index theorems of the seminal paper~\cite{APS} and we believe that a deeper understanding of the spectral theory of compatible Laplacians on c.m.w.c.2 (see section~\ref{sec:compatible Lapla on man corner 2}) will shed light on the nature of the generalization of such theorems, specifically in order to complete the method applied in~\cite{MuellerCorner}.
+Generalizations of the index theorems of~\cite{APS} to c.m.w.c.2 were obtained in~\cite{L2signMazzeo} using surgery methods, we believe that these formulas are related to our scattering operator (see~(\ref{eq:defin scattering})).
+Finally, our work shows a clear analogy between many--particle Schr\"odinger operators and the compatible Laplacians on c.m.w.c.2, this analogy provides a deeper understanding of the geometric nature of the spectral theory of the former operators.